 Jessie looks up to see Rob’s flicking flashlight from a low branch.
 The light gives Jessie one last wink before dying, only Jessie’s light leads the way.

-Branches crackle behind him; he twists to find Rob’s skin floats before him.
+Branches crackle behind him; he twists to find Rob’s skin floating before him.
 Jessie screams and fires his gun.
-He turns and rushes into the forest, and tumbles over something hard and lands face first on the ground.
+He turns and rushes into the forest, and tumbles over something hard and lands face-first on the ground.
 His rifle flies out of his hand five feet from him, the flashlight lands on the forest floor behind him.
 Blood drips from his forehead, he sits up on his knees and takes one of his hands to his head to stop the blood flow.

 Jessie twists and sits on the ground.
 His eyes follow the beam from his flashlight.
 It shines on something big.

 Rob’s skinless body lies in a pool of blood.

 Jessie scrambles to his feet and heads towards the truck.
 A hand reaches out from the darkness and latches on to Jessie’s hair, stopping him in his tracks.